Paul Goldschmidt: 2019–2021

-2022
+2022–2024

-On May 23, 2022, Goldschmidt hit a walk-off grand slam in the bottom of the tenth inning versus the Toronto Blue Jays for a 7–3 win.
+On May 23, 2022, Goldschmidt hit a walk-off grand slam in the bottom of the tenth inning against the Toronto Blue Jays for a 7–3 win.
 That grand slam extended Goldschmidt's hitting streak to 15 games, during which he hit .438 with 28 hits, 12 doubles, five home runs, and 22 RBI.
 Since RBI became an official statistic in 1920, no major leaguer had previously achieved all of those totals during any 15-game span.
-For the month of May, Goldschmidt led the major leagues with a 1.288 OPS and 33 RBI, alongside leading the National League with a .404 average.
+For May, Goldschmidt led the major leagues with a 1.288 OPS and 33 RBI, alongside leading the National League with a .404 average.
 His ten home runs ranked second in the NL.
 He was named the NL Player of the Month.

-The hit streak continued for 25 games until June 4 versus the Chicago Cubs, when Goldschmidt was 0-for-2 with two bases on balls.
-Over the 25 games, he batted .424 (42-for-99)/.482/.869, 24 extra base hits and 36 RBI.
-It was the longest by a Cardinal since Albert Pujols hit in 30 straight in 2003, and tied for third-longest for the Cardinals since 1963.
+The hit streak continued for 25 games until June 4 against the Chicago Cubs, when Goldschmidt was 0-for-2 with two bases on balls.
+Over the 25 games, he batted .424 (42-for-99)/.482/.869, 24 extra-base hits, and 36 RBI.
+It was the longest by a Cardinal since Albert Pujols hit 30 straight in 2003, and tied for the third-longest for the Cardinals since 1963.

-Goldschmidt reached base safely in 46 consecutive games, which ended on June 11, 2022, versus the Cincinnati Reds.
+Goldschmidt reached base safely in 46 consecutive games, which ended on June 11, against the Cincinnati Reds.

-In a two-game span versus the Pittsburgh Pirates on June 14–15, 2022, Goldschmidt achieved nine hits in 12 at bats with four home runs, six runs scored, nine RBI, a double, and no strikeouts.
+In a two-game span against the Pittsburgh Pirates on June 14–15, Goldschmidt achieved nine hits in 12 at-bats with four home runs, six runs scored, nine RBI, a double, and no strikeouts.
 No player had matched or exceeded those totals with zero strikeouts over a two-game span since Ty Cobb on May 5–6, 1925, when the Detroit Tigers visited the St. Louis Browns.
 On June 21, Goldschmidt claimed his fourth Player of the Week award after having batted .467 (14-for-30), with four home runs, 11 RBI, and a .967 slugging percentage.
 He tallied at least one base hit in each of the seven games over the week, including four multi-hit games.
-On July 5, 2022, Goldschmidt scored his 1,000th run in a contest versus Atlanta.
-On July 16, he hit his 300th career home run in a game against Cincinnati, the 153rd major leaguer to reach the milestone.
+On July 5, 2022, Goldschmidt scored his 1,000th run in a contest against the Atlanta Braves.
+On July 16, he hit his 300th career home run in a game against the Reds, the 153rd major leaguer to reach the milestone.